 - Up to 100% Rs compensation using patented algorithms

 - Automatic clip detection increase data throughput, while maintaining high-quality recordings

 Read more about Sophion Rs compensation and clip detection in this Application Report or this poster….or continue reading below.

 Sophion amplifiers are designed for Rs and clip detection

-When performing whole cell voltage clamp measurements, the membrane potential is controlled or clamped to a user specified potential.
+When performing whole-cell voltage-clamp measurements, the membrane potential is controlled or clamped to a user-specified potential.
 The command potential does not translate directly to membrane potential due to the so-called access resistance.
-The access resistance is made up of the resistance from the electrode through the orifice in the substrate and the whole in the cell membrane.
+The access resistance is made up of the resistance from the electrode through the orifice in the substrate and the hole in the cell membrane.
 These resistances combined are electrically in series with the membrane resistance, hence the name series resistance (Rs), and they constitute an “obstruction” to obtaining precise membrane potential.

 Regular and Fast Series Resistance Compensation

 Sophion QPatch amplifiers are equipped with two different series resistance compensations algorithms, regular and fast series resistance compensation.
 Sophion Qube amplifiers are equipped with fast series resistance compensation.
 Regular series resistance compensation is able to compensate for series resistance as well as simultaneously compensating for cell capacitance.
 This, however, has a downside, namely that the speed of the R S compensation time constant is limited to 400 µs and slower.
 Fast series resistance compensation is able to compensate for series resistance a lot faster (in theory down to a time constant of 2 µs), but with the cost of cell capacitance compensation.
 It should be noted that leak compensation will remove any cell capacitance which would otherwise interfere with the ion channel measurements.